jonaspauleta/car-project-io/readme.md

+## Tested development env
+# Macbook Pro 14" M3 Pro
+# Laravel Herd (with SSL on, "herd secure car-project-io")
+# PHP 8.4.12
+# Node 22.19.0
+# Chrome
+# SSL on
+# car-project-io.test domain
+# dbngin with MySQL 8.4.2

+## Packages I have used and not featured on this project
-## Sentry, spatie/laravel-pdf, hammerstone/sidecar, Laravel Cashier, Laravel Sail
+# Sentry, spatie/laravel-pdf, hammerstone/sidecar, Laravel Cashier, Laravel Sail, Laravel Scout

 ## Commands
 # composer stan